mika-s/MikasEmulators/README.md

 #### Todo

-- Save state in Space Invaders
-- Debugger with Dear ImGui
 - Fix the CMake file to use better best practices
 - Better argument handling
 - Refactor to "sessions" for Space Invaders and the 8080 cpu